roy-sid/Automatic-Billing-System/README.md

 4. Libraries: OpenCV, Pandas, NumPy

-To use and download the weights from this link: https://drive.google.com/drive/folders/1ccye_2Hjtl8hN_DAOvnHemlDBNyVpUSu?usp=sharing
+To use, download the weights from this link: https://drive.google.com/drive/folders/1ccye_2Hjtl8hN_DAOvnHemlDBNyVpUSu?usp=sharing